 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal joinery finishes are of a mixed softwood and hardwood pattern.
 There is a modern fitted kitchen facility.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood burning stove within the subject property.
+There are wood burning stoves within the subject property.
+There is an open fire within the Dining Room compartment.

 Internal decorations Visually inspected.

-Internal decorations are painted.
+The internal decorations are painted.

 Cellars Visually inspected where there was a safe and purpose- built access.

 None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 The electricity is connected to the mains supply.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Not applicable.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The water is connected to a private supply.
+The water comes from a private supply.
 The plumbing installed is of uPVC and copper pipework.
 There are fitted bathroom and shower room facilities.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-There is a full oil fired central heating system installed.
-Hot water is provided by the central heating boiler supplemented with an electric immersion heater.
+No tooto what a over ware corriad out to the evotors or No tests whatsoever were carried out to the system or appliances.
+There is a full oil fired and solid fuel (dual) central heating system installed.
+Hot water is provided by the central heating boiler supplemented with an electric immersion heater. s

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to a private septic tank.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.